gplepage/lsqfit/doc/html/_sources/overview.rst.txt

 we are implicitly assuming that the various models we are considering are all equally likely candidates --- that is, we are assuming that ``P(model)`` is approximately constant across the model space we are exploring.
-The *a priori* probability for the prior just above is vanishingly small (because it is ridiculous), and so comparing its ``logGBF`` to the others is nonsensical.
+The *a priori* probability for the ridiculous prior just above is vanishingly small, and so comparing its ``logGBF`` to the others is nonsensical.